Fear of Commitment – The Phobia To Get Too Close

 The answers are in your brain

-The vast majority of psychologists are convinced that the way you were raised shapes your personality as well as the subconscious paradigms that guide you.
+The vast majority of psychologists are certain that the way you were raised shapes your personality as well as the subconscious paradigms that guide you.
 This approach has been backed by research over and over again.

-I bet you are sitting on your sofa, scratching your head and stretching uncomfortably… Maybe you are a little annoyed by what I just said.
+I bet you are sitting on your sofa, scratching your head, and stretching uncomfortably… Maybe you are a little annoyed by what I just said.

 It then triggers all your warning systems to signal, loudly, that danger is up ahead – and that you should avoid it if at all possible.

 So you look for any possible reason – regardless of how petty and foolish – to leave the relationship right away.

 So what is it about a committed relationship that causes you to grow a pair of wings and fly away as quickly as you can?

 What Does “Commitment” Mean To You?